 What’s our aim?

 We aim to empower investors and make investment a force for good.
-Over the next five years we aim to switch $6 billion of investment funds away from pollution, exploitation and inequality towards a low emissions, sustainable and inclusive economy.
 We want money to serve society, not the other way around.

 Who is Mindful Money for?

 We’re for everyone!
+It's free for users.
 Anyone can invest in line with their ethical choices.

 We recognise that good financial returns are important to most investors, as well as doing good.
 There is strong evidence showing that, on average, investing responsibly provides returns that are at least as high as traditional investing.
 And risks are generally lower.
 That means you don't need to make a financial sacrifice to choose ethical investment.